timothyhull/breadpool-champs-app/docs/index.md

         </figcaption>
     </figure>

-=== "My Officiating Background"
+=== "My Officiating Background :material-cursor-default-click:"

-    === "Non-Derby Officiating"
+    === "Non-Derby Officiating :material-cursor-default-click:"

-        I am newer to officiating roller derby, although I am not new to officiating.
+        I am newer to officiating roller derby, although I've been officiating various sports and competitive activities most of my life.

-        I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition, and officiating is one of the ways I contribute to serving future generations of competitors while honoring the people who have officiated for my own competitive athletic experiences.

 I started officiating when I was sixteen, operating the scoreboard at high school basketball games, and I've since officiated:

         - High school football.
         - High school Army JROTC drill competition.
         - U.S. Army recreational flag football.
         - BJJ tournaments at the local, regional, and international levels.

+        I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition, and, for me, officiating is one of the ways I contribute to serving future generations of competitors while honoring the people who have officiated for my own competitive athletic experiences.

+        Although each sport has unique officiating requirements and nuances, I find there are many common elements to the role of officiating across sports.
+I make this point because I believe one of the reasons I've been able to integrate effectively with the roller derby officiating community within a few years is my prior officiating experience:

+        - Conducting myself in keeping with the professional nature of an official.
+        - Communicating effectively with players, coaches, other officials, staff, and spectators.
+        - Understanding that even the nicest people sometimes become elevated during competition, and affording them the space to be elevated without judging them or taking things personally.
+        - Deescalating intense situations between players, coaches, officials, etc.
+        - Not allowing player, coach, or crowd reactions to impact my judgment or responses.
+        - Observing and remembering the details of high-speed gameplay actions.
+        - Understanding the importance of allowing players to determine the outcome of contests.
+        - Remaining calm, composed, and effective during high-stakes competition.

         <figure markdown>
         ![Referee, The Revolution 52, Puyallup, WA, July 2024 - Credit: Jason Tracy Photography (@pnwphotoj on Instagram)](images/breadpool_ref_rev_52_6_20_24.png){ width="350" style="filter: drop-shadow(0 0 0.2rem black)" }